Long Term Disability Frequently Asked Questions

 The application generally asks for information about your disability, your job and your healthcare providers.
 You will also likely need to sign an authorization for release of information so the insurance company can request information from your employer and your doctor.

 Insurance companies often use social media accounts to monitor claimants for potential fraud.
-However, sometimes the information they are viewing is out of context, so it’s important that you understand how long-term disability insurance companies gather information from your social media history.
+However, sometimes the information they are viewing is out of context, so it’s important that you understand Long Term Disability insurance companies’ surveillance tactics with your social media history.

 If you are unable to work for any reason, it’s important to understand all of your legal options before making any decisions.
-An attorney can review your situation and recommend the best option for your specific circumstances, including FMLA, PTO, Workers’ Compensation, Social Security Disability, Short-Term Disability, Long-Term Disability and Private Disability Insurance.
-In fact, if you quit your job before speaking to an attorney, you may lose out on certain benefits that are available to you.
+An attorney can review your situation and recommend the best option for your specific circumstances, including FMLA, PTO, Workers’ Compensation, Social Security Disability, Short Term Disability, Long Term Disability and Private Disability Insurance.
+In fact, if you quit your job before speaking to an attorney, you may lose out on certain benefits that might have been available for you.